arielf/learning-to-learn/README.md

   - There's no need for hidden-layers: the input and output layers can be directly connected
   - We can learn fast, using a high learning-rate without fear of overfitting

-## How can we tell we have a good/great model?
+## How can we tell we have a good model?

   - At the top right of the screenshot there's a learning curve: loss over time
     - Both learning curves (train & test) overlap (agree with each other) over time